wasabipesto/digest/README.md

 - [x] Easily add multiple data sources with their own configuration
   - [x] Start with a simple base configuration and refine with source-specific prompts
+  - [ ] Allow all parameters to be customized per-source
 - [x] Use any LLM through Ollama to evaluate content against your criteria
   - [x] Extract summaries, evaluations, and confidence scores
 - [x] See all results in a simple web view